eth-cscs/abcpy/doc/source/user_customization.rst

 Implementing a new Distance
 ---------------------------
 We will now explain how you can implement your own distance measure.
-A new distance is implemented as a new class that derives from :py:class`Distance <abcpy.distance.Distance>` and for which the following three methods have to be
+A new distance is implemented as a new class that derives from :py:class:`Distance <abcpy.distances.Distance>` and for which the following three methods have to be
 implemented:

 * :py:meth:`Distance.__init__() <abcpy.distances.Distance.__init__>`